beve-org/beve/README.md

 The right most bit is denoted as the first bit, or bit of index 0.

+## Concerning Compression

+Note that EVE is not a compression algorithm.
+It uses some bit packing to be more space efficient, but strings and numbers see no compression.
+This means that EVE binary is very compressible, like JSON, and it is encouraged to use compression algorithms like [LZ4](https://lz4.org), [Brotli](https://github.com/google/brotli), etc. where size is important.

 ## Compressed Unsigned Integer

 A compressed unsigned integer uses the first two bits to denote the number of bytes used to express an integer.
 The rest of the bits indicate the integer value.